To run a thriving Shopify store, you must adjust according to valuable data rather than guesswork or assumptions.

 Customers

-Google Analytics’s Ecommerce tracking tool offers features that will help you create a buyer profile, which is a description of a customer (or a group of customers) that includes demographic and geographic characteristics.
+Google Analytics’s Ecommerce tracking tool offers features that will help you create a buyer profile, a description of a customer (or a group of customers) that includes demographic and geographic characteristics.

 This web analytics tool also sheds light on your customers’ online behavior and activities.